DAGWorks-Inc/burr/docs/main.rst

 Burr
 ==============

-Welcome to Burr's documentation, the state machine for managing complex data/LLM projects.
+Welcome to Burr's documentation.

-Here's a quick video that says "what Burr is" in < 2 minutes:
+For a quick overview, watch the following video (<2 minutes).
+If you prefer long-form, see the `original launch post <https://blog.dagworks.io/p/burr-develop-stateful-ai-applications>`_.

 .. raw:: html